microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit-Examples/Dialogs/README.md

 # HoloToolkit-Examples\Dialogs
 #############################

-Fitbox
+ContentStartPositionModal
 -------

     /// <summary>
     ///
     /// Used to place the scene origin on startup
     ///
-    /// A Fitbox can be used to allow the user to move to a position and place content in that position.
+    /// A ContentStartPositionModal can be used to allow the user to move to a position and place content in that position.
     ///
-    /// A Fitbox covers a healthy portion of the screen and follows the users gaze(but doesnt screen lock).
+    /// A ContentStartPositionModal covers a healthy portion of the screen and follows the users gaze(but doesnt screen lock).
 It initially disables the content associated with it.
     /// It can be used to give important guidance to the user before allowing him/her to continue with the application.
-    /// Once a user clicks on the Fitbox, it will dissapear and allow the user to view the scene.Additionally you can set a flag to reposition the scene object relative to where the Fitbox was dismissed.
+    /// Once a user clicks on the ContentStartPositionModal, it will dissapear and allow the user to view the scene.Additionally you can set a flag to reposition the scene object relative to where the ContentStartPositionModal was dismissed.
 Some have used it as a type of splash screen before showing a initial set of menus or content.
     ///
-    /// Fitbox has three properties that can be set in the editor.
+    /// ContentStartPositionModal has three properties that can be set in the editor.
     ///     bool MoveCollectionOnDismiss
     ///     GameObject StartupObject
+    ///     float ContentStartPositionModalDistance
-    ///     float Distance
+    ///     float ContentDistance
     ///
+    ///
     /// StartupObject refers to The scene object to activate and possibly reposition
-    /// MoveCollectionOnDismiss toggles wether you want to reposition the StartupObject to the place where the Fitbox was clicked on (defaults to false)
+    /// MoveCollectionOnDismiss toggles wether you want to reposition the StartupObject to the place where the ContentStartPositionModal was clicked on (defaults to false)
-    /// Distance refers to the distance at which you want the Fitbox, and subsequent content, to display in front of the user.
+    /// ContentDistancerefers to the distance at which you want the ContentStartPositionModal, and subsequent content, to display in front of the user.
 This is fed to the interpolator. (defaults to 1.0f )
+    /// ContentDistance refers to The distance at which you want the Content, relative to the ContentStartPositionModal, if MoveCollectionOnDismiss selected.
     ///
-    /// Fitbox requires an Interpolator, A Holotoolkit MonoBehaviour that interpolates a transform's position, rotation or scale.
+    /// ContentStartPositionModal requires an Interpolator, A Holotoolkit MonoBehaviour that interpolates a transform's position, rotation or scale.
-    /// and helps the fitbox smoothly stay in front of the user wherever he/she moves
+    /// and helps the ContentStartPositionModal smoothly stay in front of the user wherever he/she moves
     ///
-    /// A FitBox also has a child object Quad whose material can be set to a logo or some image representing guidance to the user
+    /// A ContentStartPositionModal also has a child object Quad whose material can be set to a logo or some image representing guidance to the user
     /// You could replace this with your own child objects.
     ///
-    /// If the user moves anywhere the fitbox will stay at the same distance set in front of the user and this is where the followup content may be moved to if MoveCollectionOnDismiss is set to true
+    /// If the user moves anywhere the ContentStartPositionModal will stay at the same distance set in front of the user and this is where the followup content may be moved to if MoveCollectionOnDismiss is set to true
     ///
     /// </summary>